Dragon1 Standard: Business Process Orientation

 ActionAn atomic piece of work.

-For instance: checking if a medicine is not out of date.
+For instance: check if a medicine is outdated.

 DecisionA conclusion or resolution after consideration.
 For instance: if a patient can't walk, fetch a wheelchair for him.

 Success FactorA success factor is a situation or condition.
-A Critical Success Factor (CSF) is a vital (pre) condition for a mission or strategy to be successful in relation to strategic objectives.
+A Critical Success Factor (CSF) is a vital (pre) condition for a mission or strategy to be successful in strategic objectives.
 CSFs are different from KPIs.
 CSFs are strategic, and KPIs are managerial.
-Example CSFs are: Attracting New Customers (if a strategic objective is to gain a market share of 25%) and Increasing knowledge of electric engines and green energy (if a strategic objective is to introduce a new electric car to the market.
+For example, CSFs are: Attracting New Customers (if a strategic objective is to gain a market share of 25%) and Increasing knowledge of electric engines and green energy (if a strategic objective is introducing a new electric car to the market.

 Sequence FlowA connection or relationship between processes, activities, tasks or actions, meaning that one follows after the other.